nerdgamer2662/LocationSearch/locationsearch/client/README.md

 ## Usage

 - Navigate to the landing page to either sign up or log in.
-- After logging in, users will be redirected to the dashboard (not implemented in this version).
+- After logging in, users can access the map and all its functionalities

-## License

-This project is licensed under the MIT License.